-Software and hardware - Software and hardware cost of revenue includes third-party software and hardware costs directly associated with our solutions.
+Software and hardware related - Software and hardware related cost of revenue includes third-party software and hardware costs directly associated with our solutions.
+Software and hardware related cost of revenue also includes personnel-related costs, amortization of deferred implementation costs, depreciation of internal use software and other direct costs associated with software training and implementation services provided to our clients

-- Software-as-a-service SaaS cost of revenue includes personnel-related, amortization of deferred implementation costs, depreciation of internal use software and other direct costs associated with the delivery and hosting of eviti, our cancer-decision support solution, and NaviNet on a subscription basis. - Maintenance Maintenance cost of revenue includes personnel-related and other direct costs associated with the ongoing support or maintenance we provide for our clients. - Sequencing and molecular analysis Sequencing and molecular analysis cost of revenue includes internal costs associated with these services and amounts due to NantOmics under our Reseller Agreement for the sequencing and analysis of whole genome, DNA, RNA and proteomic results. - Other services Other services cost of revenue includes personnel-related costs, amortization of deferred implementation costs, depreciation of internal use software and other direct costs associated with software training and implementation services provided to our clients as well as direct expenses relating to our nursing and therapy services provided to patients in a home care setting.
+Maintenance - Maintenance cost of revenue includes personnel-related and other direct costs associated with the ongoing support or maintenance we provide for our clients.

+Sequencing and molecular analysis - Sequencing and molecular analysis cost of revenue includes internal costs associated with these services and amounts due to NantOmics under our Reseller Agreement for sequencing and molecular analysis via NantOmics tissue-based tumor profiling platform .

+Home health care services - Home health care services includes direct expenses relating to our nursing and therapy services provided to patients in a home care setting.